shawntoffel/vimfiles/README.md

 # vimfiles

+My custom Vim config.
 I use this as a submodule for my [dotfiles](https://github.com/shawntoffel/dotfiles).